tsengwoody/Access8Math/readme.md

 ## settings

-All Access8Math menus are centralized in tools -> Access8Math->Settings
+All Access8Math settings are centralized in tools -> Access8Math->Settings

 ### Reading Settings

 *	Language: Access8Math read language
-*	Speech source:
-*	Braille source:
-*	Interact source:
 *	Analyze mathematical meaning of content: perform semantic analysis on the mathematical content, and when it meets a specific rule, using that rule to speak.
 *	show interaction window when entering interaction navigation mode: Whether to show "Access8Math interaction window" when active event entering interaction navigation mode on math object
 *	Reading pre-defined meaning in dictionary in interaction navigation mode: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.